stoic-llama/nasa-demo-devto/README.md

 Thanks for NASA for providing the free service for curious astronomer-wanne-be's who also like coding.
 This post was also inspired by the [VueMastery](https://www.vuemastery.com) course named "Real World Vue" that I highly recommend - no affliation here just a big fan of good educational content.

-Any quesitons on this tutorial please post an issue here and I will do my best to answer you or direct you to right resources.
+Any questions on this tutorial please post an issue here and I will do my best to answer you or direct you to right resources.
 Good luck and have fun building!